yunkunrao/tendermint.com/content/blog/smart-log-level-flag.md

 ```

 There is a new `none` level, which can be used to suppress the output for some
-modules (or all of them).
+or all modules.

 ```
 --log_level=”mempool:error,*:none”
 ```

 Have fun playing with them!
-Hope you liked it.
+Hope you like it.